Thanks to #OKC for hosting my visit!

 - The Boathouse District.
 Set along the Oklahoma River, this area offers outdoor recreation the whole family can enjoy.
 Bring a picnic and watch the US Olympic and Paralympic teams train for rowing and canoe/kayak.
 Better yet, take a kayak, dragon boat or paddle board out on the water yourself.
 Bike trails along the waterfront offer landlubbers a safe place to cycle.
 Or, do what I did, and get back in touch with your childhood on the ropes and climbing course — and come down by zip line across the river (and back).
 Some activities cost money, but others, like the covered children’s playground, are free.

 - Midtown.
-Just north of the downtown business district, Midtown is in the midst of a booming revitalization thanks to independent owners who are committed to the area.
+Just north of the downtown business district, local business owners in Midtown have changed the vibe in this area.
 Midtown really shines at “H&8th” a fourth Friday tradition that brings food trucks, entertainment and people (dogs too) to the area for dinner and fun.
 As H&8th has grown, so has this district.
 Get coffee at Elemental Coffee, enjoy dinner at Ludivine or unwind with friends at The Bleu Garten, an open air bar and food truck destination with flat screen TVs to watch the Thunder (and college football)!

 Planning your visit to OKC

-Get the Oklahoma City Visitor’s Guide (it’s free and available in print or online) to plan your vacation.
+Get the Oklahoma City Visitor’s Guide to plan your vacation.

 The Oklahoma City Visitor’s Bureau offers vacation specials and packages with travel partners to help you save.
 Check the website for current offers.